michiel-jfx/iceconverter/README.md

 Whatever you type, after tapping it will convert from and to and you decide which to look at, for example<br/>
 <img src="https://github.com/user-attachments/assets/1c913f16-ee88-431e-ad01-391df8bba57b" width="250"><br/>
-Is obvious a krónas amount representing 6 or 7 euros for probably a parking ticket near the tourist site you're at ;-)
+is obvious a krónas amount representing 6 or 7 euros for probably a parking ticket near the tourist site you're at ;-)

 And<br/>
 <img src="https://github.com/user-attachments/assets/cca651af-e116-4872-bd80-55df472aee23" height="250"><br/>
-Is what I use to see how I can spend my 8 euros.
+is what I use to see how I can spend my 8 euros.

 That's the idea, have fun!